will234/paypalnativecheckout-docs/README.md

 # Native checkout integration (iOS only) for Webview merchants

-This integration demonstrates end-to-end native checkout experience on the Sandbox environment for en-US locale.
+This integration sets up end-to-end native checkout experience on the Sandbox environment for en-US locale.

 ## Demo on Sandbox with a Bigcommerce sample merchant using the webview intercept model